MahamudM90/Invoice-Generator/README.md

 # Invoice Of Generator🧾

-An Invoice Creator Project That Is Built By React JS.
+An Invoice Creator Project that is Built By React JS.
 Add Itemized Items, Configure Quantity, Prices, Tax Rates And Discounts & Download Invoice As PDFS To Your Device .
 Uses [Jspdf-react](https://www.npmjs.com/package/jspdf-react) To Capture The Data From the Modal & Convert It From Canvas -> PDFS.